-Ideas from physics suggest that one should be able to produce interesting examples of TQFTs as ``quantizations'' of ``classical'' topological field theories --- this proposal goes back at least to \cite{FreedHigherAlg}.
-In a very simple picture of a classical field theory we assign to a manifold $M$ a collection $\mathcal{F}(M)$ of ``fields'' on $M$, which will typically be some form of stack.
-If $K$ is a cobordism from $M$ to $M'$, we can restrict the fields on $K$ to the boundary, giving a \emph{span} \spandiag{\mathcal{F}(K)}{\mathcal{F}(M)}{\mathcal{F}(M').}{s}{t} Moreover, these fields should be ``local'': if $K$ is obtained from cobordisms $K_{1}$ and $K_{2}$ by gluing them along a common boundary $N$, giving a field on $K$ should be the same as giving fields on $K_{1}$ and $K_{2}$ that agree on $N$.
+Ideas from physics suggest that one should be able to produce interesting examples of TQFTs as quantizations of classical topological field theories --- this proposal goes back at least to \cite{FreedHigherAlg}.
+In a very simple picture of a classical field theory we assign to a manifold $M$ a collection $\mathcal{F}(M)$ of \emph{fields} on $M$, which will typically be some form of stack.
+If $K$ is a cobordism from $M$ to $M'$, we can restrict the fields on $K$ to the boundary, giving a \emph{span} \spandiag{\mathcal{F}(K)}{\mathcal{F}(M)}{\mathcal{F}(M').}{s}{t} Moreover, these fields should be \emph{local}: if $K$ is obtained from cobordisms $K_{1}$ and $K_{2}$ by gluing them along a common boundary $N$, giving a field on $K$ should be the same as giving fields on $K_{1}$ and $K_{2}$ that agree on $N$.
 In other words, the stack $\mathcal{F}(K)$ should be the pullback $\mathcal{F}(K_{1}) \times_{\mathcal{F}(N)} \mathcal{F}(K_{2})$.
 In this case the cobordism $K$ is the composite of $K_{1}$ and $K_{2}$ in $\txt{Cob}_{n}$, so we want $\mathcal{F}$ to be a functor from $\txt{Cob}_{n}$ to a category where the morphisms are spans and the composition is given by taking pullbacks.